 For us, we use the same filters to create “almost” the same feel, however, we still need to go to individual images, to further edit, especially for Instagram.
 So the main filter comes from one family or style, then we still have to edit smaller details since every photo is different.

 There are times you can get caught up about having the same feed, but if there’s an element of one photo that we want to emphasize more, we let go of the “thematic” thinking.
 We don’t have a super duper cohesive tone anyway, so keeping it dynamic is okay.

 Just always think about your strength.
 Others are really good about photography, and others in editing, while others do best with their stories in captions.
 If you play by your rules, you’ll create your own style, and people will love your work for it.

 Juna is a forensic psychologist from The Netherlands.
-Travelling and photography are her biggest passions and seize every opportunity to go abroad and be inspired by this beautiful world we live on.
-She loves taking colorful pictures and love interacting with locals through taking pictures of them.
-She see photography as a way of telling a visual story and she love sharing stories through her instagram account.
+Travelling and photography are her biggest passions and seize every opportunity to go abroad and be inspired by this beautiful world we live in.
+She loves taking colorful pictures and loves interacting with locals through taking pictures of them.
+She sees photography as a way of telling a visual story and she loves sharing stories through her Instagram account.